This post may contain affiliate links.

-The cake backdrop that I created using star confetti and a dollar store foam board was also used for the DIY smash cake photo session.
+The cake backdrop that I created using star confetti and a dollar store foam board was also used for a DIY smash cake photoshoot.

 White fabric tablecloths are a small investment that will pay off.
 Plus, they look much nicer than plastic.